JamieHoSzeYui/GSI2ROM/README.md

 ### Notes ###

-This tool is WIP. test it yourself.
+This tool is out of WIP.
+Thanks to my hard work (no)

+Feel free to PM me on Telegram if you have any enquiry.

+Credit this tool if you made a port with the tool.

 ### Credits and thanks ###